silam/Vue-AWSAmplify-RestaurantDepot/README.md

 # vue-amplify-res

-This project is about Maintaining the list of Vietnamese Restaurant in Minneapolis MN It uses VueJS as FrontEnd, json-server as a test server and AWS Amplify as to configure web backend, to deploy the web app, and to integrate UI components
+This project is about Maintaining the list of Vietnamese Restaurant in MN.
+It uses VueJS as FrontEnd, json-server as a test server and AWS Amplify as to configure web backend, to deploy the web app, and to integrate UI components

 ## Project setup